 If you prefer the Chardonnay, Olive Garden serves two different types: Chardonnay Château Ste.
 Michelle and Chardonnay La Crema.

-Both Chardonnays are great to pair with any of the chicken dishes Olive Garden offers.
+Both Chardonnays are great to pair with any of the grilled chicken dishes Olive Garden offers.

 Best Wine For A Beef Dinner